title: “Is Intermittent Fasting Sabotaging Your Gains?”

 Adjust based on data, not dogma.
 If your performance tanks or muscle loss occurs, extend the eating window or abandon the protocol entirely.

 Remember: the best diet is the one you can stick to long-term while achieving your goals.
 Intermittent fasting is just one option in a vast toolkit of optimization strategies.
+For a different approach, consider the insights in my article on the hidden dangers of over-optimizing your diet.

 Frequently Asked Questions